-When you think plants, you probably think lettuce, broccoli, dandelion and more lettuce.
+When you think plants, maybe you think lettuce, broccoli, dandelion and more lettuce.
 Yes, these are plants, and are all very nutritious, but no this isn’t all I’m talking about getting hooked on.

 Think fruits, vegetables, tubers, legumes, grains, nuts and seeds!